 - 4. For the PE bottle screw the cap with a hole onto the bottle.
-For the glass bottle insert the rubber stopper into the bottle opening. - 5.
+For the glass bottle insert the plastic cup. - 5.
 Place the bottle (either glass or PE) in the center of the refrigerator. - 6.
-Feed the discharge tube into the hole (see Figure 2-6). - Connect the other end of the discharge tube to the bulkhead fitting at the top-front corner of the refrigerator.
+Feed the discharge tube into the hole (see Figure 2-6). - 7.
+Connect the other end of the discharge tube to the bulkhead fitting at the top-front corner of the refrigerator.